-Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
+Section 7.4 What if you miss the deadline for making your Level 1 appeal to change your hopsital discharge date?

-A "fast review" (or "fast appeal") is also called an "expedited appeal."
+A fast review (or fast appeal) is also called an expedited appeal.

 You can appeal to us instead

 As explained above, you must act quickly to start your Level 1 appeal of your hospital discharge.
 If you miss the deadline for contacting the Quality Improvement Organization, there is another way to make your appeal.